Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 #### The .resume() function

+At this point, your network request has only been set up.

+To execute it, you'll need to start it.

-By default, Apple has set up all newly-initialized tasks to begin in a suspended state.
-So you need to call the `.resume()` function on a task in order to start it.
+By **default**, Apple has set up all newly-initialized tasks to begin in a **suspended state.** So you need to call the `.resume()` function on a task in order to start it.

+#### The Complete Request

 Except for handling the response, this code snippet depicts the order of the steps required to make our simple GET request: